laurelherting/lmh-headspace/AWS/examTips.md

 * Define it using JSON
 * Inside of identity access management

-### EC2 - compute based service, not serverless, it's a server!

 ### S3
 * What does a URL look like?
   * It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name